 Several partially controllable factors directly influence suppression capacity and placement and expectation of consequences.
 Among these, socioeconomics and policy is viewed pragmatically in the model, meaning that optimal policies are not necessarily a given, and the interplay between demographics, zoning, local economies, and local community acceptance cannot be predetermined with certainty.
 Funding relies on public and private allocations and policy directives.
 Again, since these inputs are not completely controllable or known with certainty, neither can funding levels be known with certainty.
 Funding is broken into two categories: capacity investment and operational.
 Capacity investment refers to asset purchases and infrastructure changes.
 Operational funding refers to maintenance, staffing and tactical planning.
-Finally, the transport network is viewed as fixed in the short term but can change based on infrastructure investment or lack thereof.
-Since funding levels are uncertain, so too is the existing transport network.
+Finally, the transport network is viewed as fixed in the short term but can change based on long-term investments in infrastructure.